libbymiller/speakingbox/README.md

 ## Put the card in the pi

-Eject and put the SD card in the pi
+Eject and put the SD card in the pi.
+Attach the camera and phatbeat and button if using it.

 ## update